tech-advantage/edc-web-publishing-js/README.md

 To use the help client, you first have to instantiate a new EdcClient.

-Below is an exemple for an Angular Typescript project, where exported documentation is served on `/doc` url :
+Below is an example for an Angular Typescript project, where exported documentation is served on `/doc` url :

 ```
 this.edcClient = new EdcClient('/doc/');